antstackio/aws-serverless-code-snippets/README.md

 # AWS Serverless Code Snippets

-With Use of this extension you can increase your speed of creating AWS service functions with single commands.
-This project is an open source project.
+With the use of this extension, you can increase your speed of creating AWS service functions with single commands.
+This project is an open-source project.
 Contribution to this project is most welcome.

 ## Features

-- You can create simple AWS Service functions with the single commands.
-I have created snippets for AWS S3,SQS and SNS services for now.
+- You can create simple AWS Service functions with a single command.
+We have created snippets for AWS S3, SQS, and SNS services for now.

 - Use `Tab->` to jumping between the highlighted texts to edit the text as per your desires